f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_a_region.png

-3. Navigate to VPC, then Route Tables.
+3. Navigate to VPC.

 .. figure:: assets/cloud_aws_console_vpc.png

+4. Select Route Tables.

 .. figure:: assets/cloud_aws_console_route_tables.png

-4. Select the Cloud A public route table and view the Routes.
+5. Select the Cloud A public route table and view the Routes.

 Note: The Terraform code in this demo assigns the tag "Name" with a value of "cloud-a-public-route-table".
 Unfortunately, the XC node deployment also updates the "Name" tag and changes the value.
 Therefore, your public route table might be named differently.
 If this is the case, choose the route table with "-outside" as the suffix.